 - Monitor the fiscal management of the Division through receipt of quarterly variance analyses and semi-annual year-end projections.

-- Receive Audit Report and ensure the terms of engagement are met.
+- Receive the audit report and ensure the terms of engagement are met.

 - Set the parameters for negotiations after soliciting advice from the Superintendent and others.

 - At its discretion, ratify Memoranda of Agreement with bargaining units.